rocketmlhq/rmldnn/docs/src/configuration.rst

 - **nll**: Log-Likelihood (NLL) loss function.
 Useful to train a classification problem with :math:`C` classes.
 Accepts an optional list of weights to be applied to each class.
-- **bce**: Binary cross entroy loss function.
+- **bce**: Binary cross entropy loss function.
 Useful for measuring the reconstruction error in, for example, auto-encoders.
 - **mse**: Mean squared error (squared L2 norm) loss function.
 - **Dice**: Computes the Dice coefficient (a.k.a.
 F1-score) between output and target.
 - **Jaccard**: Computes the Jaccard score (a.k.a.
 Intersection-over-Union, or IoU) between output and target.